 “It was here in the C-Wing that notorious prisoners Ivan Milat and George Savvas plotted to escape in 1997.
 Their attempt was thwarted and the two, separated.
 George Savvas was found dead, twenty four hours after what would have been the day of their escape… in the very cell you stand in now.”

-Well, what can I tell you about Maitland Gaol?
-Apart from the fact that it is possibly/probably haunted, which can be rather thrilling if you’re into that sort of thing.
+Well, what can I tell you about Maitland gAOL?
+Apart from the fact that the building it is possibly/probably haunted, which can be rather thrilling if you’re into that sort of thing.

-It’s certainly a must-see in Maitland.
+It’s certainly a top thing to do in Maitland.
 If you’re spending any sort of time in the Lower Hunter, you should sign up for Maitland Gaol tour.

-The Gaol is certainly a historical site of the local region of the Lower Hunter.
-It first opened its doors to unwilling occupants on the 31st of December, 1848 (making it pretty much ancient in Australian terms).
+The Gaol first opened its doors to unwilling occupants on 31 December, 1848 (making it pretty much ancient in colonial Australian terms).
 At the time it consisted of merely what is now known as the “A Wing”.

-You could get a better insight into what life was like in prison from visiting Maitland Gaol, than from let’s say, binge-watching Orange is the New Black.
+You could get a better insight into what life was like in prison from taking a Maitland Gaol tour, than from let’s say, binge-watching Orange is the New Black.

 Overall, it was not a fun place to be, as you might imagine.
 Prisoners were miserable.
 Wardens were miserable and quite a few escapes were made over the years.